Skip to main content

 • In patients presenting with asymmetric or localised involvement suggestive of somatic mosaicism, genomic testing of a biopsy of affected tissue may be appropriate following discussion with a specialist lymphoedema service.

 • R26 Likely common aneuploidy: This indication should be used for patients presenting with features that are consistent with Turner syndrome.
-This test is performed by QF-PCR, with confirmation of results by karyotype if atypical.
+The test is performed by QF-PCR, with confirmation of results by karyotype if atypical.

 • Where lymphoedema is one of multiple features of a complex multi-system condition, consider discussing with clinical genetics whether broader testing may be indicated.
 For example: